top of page

 • Start with a clear agenda: "I'd like to share my story with you and hear yours"

-• "Pass the torch" by inviting the prospect to share their story ("Enough about me.
-How about you?")
+• "Pass the torch" by inviting the prospect to share their story: "Enough about me.
+How about you?"

 Effective storytelling requires empathic listening.
 This means supporting and encouraging the speaker, listening to understand rather than to uncover "pain points," and avoiding common listening blocks like rehearsing your next statement or judging the speaker.
 The goal is to make the prospect "feel felt" through awareness, encouragement, thoughtful follow-up questions, and reflection.

-By mastering this storytelling approach and strategically using different stories at each rung of the belief ladder, salespeople can create deeper connections with prospects, overcome emotional barriers to change, and ultimately achieve better results than traditional methods could deliver.
+By mastering this storytelling approach and strategically using different stories at each rung of the belief ladder, salespeople can create deeper connections with prospects, overcome emotional barriers to change, and ultimately achieve better results than traditional logic-only methods could deliver.

 - - -